 Gallbladder and Biliary Tract

-Bile flows out of the liver through the right and left hepatic ducts (see Liver : Blood Supply of the Liver), which come together to form the common hepatic duct.
-This duct then joins with a duct coming from the gallbladder (see Gallbladder and Biliary Tract), called the cystic duct, to form the common bile duct.
-The pancreatic duct joins the common bile duct just where it empties into the duodenum through the sphincter of Oddi (see Figure: Digestive System).
+Bile flows out of the liver through the left and right hepatic ducts, which come together to form the common hepatic duct.
+This duct then joins with a duct connected to the gallbladder, called the cystic duct, to form the common bile duct.
+The common bile duct enters the small intestine at the sphincter of Oddi (a ring-shaped muscle), located a few inches below the stomach.